Definition (Week of Layoff) - Act Part 8, Section 62

 Any week in which an employee earns less than 50% of regular wages is considered to be a week of layoff for purposes of Part 8.

 An employee normally works an 8-hour shift on Monday to Friday of each week.
-At the end of his Tuesday shift he is approached by his supervisor and informed that he is not required to report to work for the rest of the week due to a shortage of business.
-His normal 40 hour week was reduced to 16 hours (more than 50%) therefore, this week is considered to be a ‘week of layoff” for purposes of this section.
+At the end of their Tuesday shift the employee is approached by their supervisor and informed that they are not required to report to work for the rest of the week due to a shortage of business.
+The employee's normal 40 hour week was reduced to 16 hours (more than 50%) therefore, this week is considered to be a ‘week of layoff” for purposes of this section.